top of page

 When a child states, "I don't know why I do what I do," they are expressing frustration and confusion.
 It can be challenging for students to cope with the constant corrections, comparisons, and consequences, not only on their academics, but also on their sense of identity as well.
 It is our responsibility as parents and educators to ask not only “What is wrong? ” but also, “What is my child feeling?”

 It is important to understand that compassion does not mean lowering expectations.
 It means choosing connection before correction.
-It means recognising that ADHD is not the result of poor parenting or lack of effort—it’s a neurological difference.
-Additionally, it means guiding our children with gentleness and truth, always pointing them to Christ as the source of hope and healing.
+It means recognising that ADHD is not the result of poor parenting or lack of effort—it is a neurological difference.
+Additionally, it means guiding our children with gentleness and honesty, offering encouragement and practical support along the way.

 Understanding ADHD – Beyond the Labels